kaimit/kaimit.github.io/index.md

 I obtained my PhD from MIT and my bachelors from Tsinghua University.

-During my spare time, I like trail running and skiing.
-I am currently training for UTMB.
+During my spare time, I like hiking, running and skiing.

 <!--
 In my work, I study agents.